SahilAli8808/MajorProject-AppVersion/README.md

 ## To run your project, navigate to the directory and run one of the following npm commands.

 - cd ReadForSpeed
-- npm run android
-- npm run ios # you need to use macOS to build the iOS project - use the Expo app if you need to do iOS development without a Mac
-- npm run web
+- npx expo start
+- download Expo app from playstore and scan the qr code to run the app on your phone.